motdotla/writings/articles/alternative-first-email.md

 Next Steps:

-Option 1: Likely, you program in a language like PHP, Ruby or Node.js.
-We have drop-in libraries ready to go for you!
+Option 1: Likely, you program in a language like [PHP](http://github.com/sendgrid/sendgrid-php), [Java](http://github.com/sendgrid/sendgrid-java) or [Node.js](http://github.com/sendgrid/sendgrid-nodejs).
+Whatever language you code in, we probably have a drop-in libraries ready to go for you!
 Check them out [on our GitHub Page](https://github.com/sendgrid).

 Option 2: Or if you are looking to simply change your SMTP credentials with your current setup, we support that too with our [SMTP Relay](http://sendgrid.com/docs/Integrate/index.html).
 Instructions to change your SMTP credentials are [here](http://sendgrid.com/docs/Integrate/index.html) and takes just a few minutes!